 - Immediately, I assigned the last to Cells(Rows.count, “A”).End(xlUp).Row to return the last row as the top cell of the bottom column.

 - Later, I utilized For Loop where i was assigned as the last To 14 Step 1.
 That means the loop would run till Row 14 and the increment was 1 for every row.

 - Lastly, I added an If statement to delete the row having the cell value of 0.
 And Delete is attached to delete the entire row when the statement is true.

 Step 03: Running the VBA Code

 When you run the code (the keyboard shortcut is F5 or Fn + F5), you’ll get the following output.

-2. Delete Entire Row from Defined Range When Cell Value is Zero
+2. Delete the Entire Row from the Defined Range When the Cell Value is Zero

 If you have a specified range of cells of the dataset from where you want to delete rows containing any cell value of 0, this method will provide you with the output quickly.